awesome-scripts/awesome-userscripts/README.md

 To use user scripts you need to first install a user script manager.
 Here are the most popular managers:
 - [Greasemonkey](http://www.greasespot.net/) - Firefox
-- [Tampermonkey](https://tampermonkey.net/) - Chrome, Safari, Opera, Firefox (also with support for mobile Dolphin Browser and UC Browser)
+- [Tampermonkey](https://tampermonkey.net/) - Chrome, Microsoft Edge, Safari, Opera, Firefox (also with support for mobile Dolphin Browser and UC Browser)

-There's no focused plugins to get Userscripts running on Microsoft Edge or Internet Explorer, but the [Adguard](https://adguard.com/) extension provide this feature.
+There's no focused plugins to get Userscripts running on Internet Explorer, but the [Adguard](https://adguard.com/) extension provide this feature.

 ## Scripts